+86 755 8671 9955

 Best for: Mid-size businesses in financial services, nonprofits, and healthcare

-Sage Intacct is a cloud financial management platform with strong accounting depth.
-It is recognized by the AICPA and is built specifically for finance teams that need sophisticated reporting without the complexity of a full enterprise ERP.
+Sage Intacct is a cloud financial management platform with deep accounting functionality.
+It is recognized by the AICPA and built specifically for finance teams that need sophisticated multi-entity reporting without full enterprise ERP complexity.

 Strengths: